-Every person owns certain property that is special to them.
+Everyone owns something that is special to them.
 Wedding or engagement rings, furniture, or art collections are examples of sentimental items that people can accumulate during their lives.

-These items may be worth a lot due to their collection value.
-Sometimes items are special for personal reasons.

-It is not unusual for people to want certain family members or friends to have these sentimental items or particular things.
+These items may be worth a lot due to their collection value and sometimes their value is in their sentimentality.
+It is not usual for people to want certain family members or friends to have these sentimental items or particular things.

 Under Louisiana law, a will must be in proper form.
 Verbal instructions and labels on items are not in proper form.
-Unless there is a legal will, the bequest will not be enforceable if any of the other heirs contest it.
+Unless there is a legal will, the bequest will be not be enforceable if any of the other heirs contest it.
 So, it is important to provide for particular bequests of movables in your will or make a clear written donation of the item while you are alive.

 If you have any questions regarding wills, please consult an experienced estate planning or succession attorney.